bwoodsend/polycotylus/docs/source/fedora.rst

 * ``debugsource``: Contains the source code for any compiled binaries.
 Created only if your project contains compiled code.

-It's up to you whether or not you think the debug packages are likely to be needed.
+It's up to you whether or not you expect to need the debug packages.

 Target Fedora version